NicolasQueiroga/qnn-project/docs/README.md

 ## Local Development

+First, run `pnpm i` to install the dependencies. (install [pnpm](https://pnpm.js.org) if you haven't by running `npm i -g pnpm`)

-Run `docker compose up` to start the development server and visit localhost:3000.
+Then, run `pnpm dev` to start the development server and visit localhost:3000.

 ## License